-When it’s spring in the northern hemisphere it’s autumn in Australia.
-And it’s the perfect time of year to visit the beautiful bayside town of Geelong and its magnificent waterfront.
+Here’s a little fun fact for you: When it’s spring in the northern hemisphere, it’s autumn in Australia.
+That means it’s the perfect time of year to visit the beautiful bayside town of Geelong and its magnificent waterfront.

 The Geelong waterfront is a popular destination for families and there are heaps of activities to keep everyone happy.
-The area has a carnival like atmosphere with ice cream vans, a Giant Ferris Wheel, and the historic carousel.
+The area has a carnival-like atmosphere with ice cream vans, a Giant Ferris Wheel, and a historic carousel.

-There’s also a cute Thomas The Tank Engine lookalike train that traverses the foreshore, and kids love the Poppy Kettle playground that’s named after a local children’s book.
+What’s more, there’s a cute Thomas The Tank Engine lookalike train that traverses the foreshore.
+Kids also love the Poppy Kettle playground that’s named after a local children’s book.

-Adventurous families can hop on a Harley Davidson, or you can take to the skies in a helicopter ride over the city and bay and all the way to the Great Ocean Road.
-The whole area is covered with landscaped gardens and manicured lawns where families enjoy picnics, barbecues and ball games.
+For the adventure-loving families though, you can hop on a Harley Davidson or you can take to the skies in a helicopter ride over the city and bay, all the way to the Great Ocean Road.

 Audrey Chalmers – See Geelong